Orvin - Champion Of Champions: World Premiere Reviews

 The choir initially sings in portentous tones about the long-drawn bitter conflict between two great nations and starts to relate the tale of the Great Ulmar, champion of the Sollists.
 But their words don't suit the actions unfolding on stage.
 Ulmar is killed by a warrior from Varne because Orvin, his squire, overslept.
 "Orvin - you half wit," are his dying words.

 It's a shame that means an early exit for David Moss whose mock heroic expressions and swaggering movements as the legendary warrior indicate a confident stage presence.
 But the champion is dead, long live the champion.
 Even though the helmet doesn't fit, the choir insists this is a story that has to be told.
 Orvin who needs to stand on a tree-trunk to argue with the singers must take Ulmar's place.
 He reluctantly assumes a false identity and travels to the court of the elderly ruler of Varne.
 There he falls in love not with the princess but Ola, her pint-sized maid.
-Meanwhile, dastardly schemes are being cooked up by the Baldrick-like Prince Dedrick, the princess's black-hearted brother (Dominic Tighe in fine
+Meanwhile, dastardly schemes are being cooked up by the Baldrick-like Prince Dedrick, the princess's black-hearted brother (Dominic Tighe in fine Richard III mode) and Skeets, his servile henchman.

-Carry On movies.
+Played with a wonderful weasel voice by Simon Eves, the skinny Skeets is a slightly camp comic creation in the best tradition of Carry On movies.
 As Ola, Anja Rodford projects a winning combination of wide-eyed innocence and Cockney street wisdom.
 Her main songs, expertly delivered, could come straight out of Oliver! and she and Webb share one particularly lyrical love duet.
 Elsewhere, King's score has echoes of Stephen Sondheim, an insistent rhythm helping drive the action along.
 At other times, the music could stem from the pen of Richard Rodgers or now and again, Arthur Sullivan.
 But where among so many pastiches is the individual sound of Denis King?

 As the performers are so different physically, the big musical numbers couldn't hope to have the slick uniformity of a professional show.
 But they have gusto.
 And Ayckbourn, clearly determined to make the most of a large cast after years of writing to budget, marshals them effectively.
 A particularly amusing dance sequence involving a drunken Orvin makes you think a few more opportunities for cast members to demonstrate their dance skills might not have gone amiss - but then you can't expect two old guys like Ayckbourn and King to remember everything.

 This represents a successful theatrical amalgam of their professional experience and the NYMT's bright young talents.
-In fact,
+In fact, Orvin - Champion of Champions is, to use the vernacular, right champion."

 (Yorkshire Post, 11 August 2003)